shaokun11/aptos-sui/README.md

 ## Usage

-> you can refer to [npm link](https://docs.npmjs.com/cli/v9/commands/npm-link) to use it as local dependency
+> You can refer to [npm link](https://docs.npmjs.com/cli/v9/commands/npm-link) to get more information

 1.Clone this repo, go to the root directory
 ```